7 Tips For Increasing Contact Form Engagement

 Although spambots have evolved at a mind-boggling rate, methods of preventing form spam have just about kept up with them.
 There are a number of different types of software which can be used to prevent spambots from completing your form.
 This type of program is referred to as a “CAPTCHA,” and it typically provides some type of challenge or trap for bots.
 These range from simple mathematical captchas, to difficult-to-read graphics that then require that you type out barely distinguishable characters.
 However, many of them are time-consuming, visually unappealing, and annoying enough to discourage most people from filling them out.

 Fortunately, there are several modern options that can be used in combination.
 Google’s Recaptcha is an excellent choice, which involves simply placing a checkbox at the bottom of the form.
 Checking the box confirms that the visitor “is not a robot”, and they’re free to send their data off to your database or email.
+To learn more about Recaptcha, check out How to Add CAPTCHA to WordPress Contact Forms.

 Google has also introduced an Invisible Recaptcha, which detects bots based on their behavior and interaction with the website, blocking them before they have a chance to send you any information.